The act of voting is a centerpiece of our American democracy. But before you can vote, you must be registered to vote.

 3. If any of your friends/family live overseas or are serving in the military overseas, the U.S. Vote Foundation can help them get registered to vote and has the information you need.
 Please share their link with them.

 4. Swing Left has a terrific guide for groups who want to plan voter registration events.
-It covers planning, finding a good location, best practices, and more.
+It covers planning, best practices, and more.

 5. Are you a student at a university or college?
 Work with Campus Vote Project to make your campus one that empowers students to register and vote.
 Sign up to learn more.